 6. Apply skills and knowledge as a theatre scholar/artist in a professional manner.

-In addition to the course requirements below, all undergraduate degrees offered at BGSU include General Education course requirements, and Writing Proficiency course requirements.
-Please follow these links for more information:
+In addition to the course requirements for the major, all undergraduate degrees offered at BGSU include General Education course requirements and Writing Proficiency course requirements.
+Please follow the link below for more information: